AndrewWren/Front-Page/README.md

 #### NLearn

-Used Reinforcement Learning to get two agents to “invent” a language to communicate a very simple numerical message successfully.
-I then developed NLearnMulti, which sought to do the same with many agents talking over each other on a graph – and found it was much harder to get agents to clearly understand messages in that context.
+Developed two reinforcement learning agents who “invent” a language to communicate a varying random message successfully.
+Agent “Alice” had to ceeate a binary code language, and Agent “Bob” had to learn to understand it.
+They did so without any outside help, using only knowledge of how close Bob’s guess was in each step of the game.

 I learnt how to define and optimise a multi-agent reinforcement learning, and how to manage multiple experiments.